 ASI 345.
 Beginning Horse Training and Management.
 (2) I. Inherited and learned behavior of the horse.
 Development of methods to communicate with the horse.
 Emphasis on handling and safety techniques.
 Opportunities to observe and practice advanced training techniques used in saddling and riding.
 Four hours lab a week.

 ASI 350.
 Meat Science.
 (3) I, II.
 An introduction to the red meat industry relating the fundamental properties of muscle structure, chemistry, and physiology to meat quality, composition, processing, nutritional value, and marketing.
 The laboratory will demonstrate the conversion of animals to meat and by-products, and meat processing technology.
 Two hours lec. and two hours lab a week.
 Pr.: BIOL 198.

 ASI 361.
-Conversion of Food Animals to Carcasses.
+Meat Animal Processing.
 (2) I, II.
 A student participation course in processing live animals into meat and by-products.
-Interrelates all phases of modern slaughter techniques, inspection, and related operations.
+Interrelates all phases of modern slaughter and processing techniques, inspection and processing, and related operations.
 Pr.: Sophomore standing.